 Smoked Whole Chicken

-One thing that is common for smoked chicken, is rubbery skin.
-It is difficult at lower temperature to actually render the fat and get that crispy texture.
-So the best approach is a modified version of reverse searing.
+One of the common downfalls with smoking a whole chicken at a low temperature is that it can result in the outside of the chicken to get rubbery skin.
+It is difficult at lower temperature to actually render the fat and get that crispy texture on the skin.
+So a great way to smoke chicken is a modified version of reverse searing.

-- Smoke the chicken at low temperature to get a smoked chicken flavor.
+- Smoke the chicken at low temperature to get a smoky flavor.

 - Increase the heat to let it finish and crisp up the skin.

-We have used this method on our MAK Two-Star General pellet grill as well as our Big Green Egg.
-The method applies to both.
+We have used this method on our pellet grill as well as our Big Green Egg with the same results.
+The method works for all types of grills.
+It ensures a juicy and smoky inside and a crispy outside each time.

-Roaster chickens, or chickens around 5 pounds are the best option.
-Some of the chickens may have the giblets.
-Discard the giblets for this recipe.
+Roaster chickens, or chickens around 5 pounds, are the best option.
+Some of the whole birds may still have the giblets.
+Simply discard the giblets for this recipe.
+The larger the size of your chicken the longer the cooking time.

-If we’re grilling (i.e. hot and fast) chicken, we typically break the chicken up into smaller pieces, like in our perfect grilled chicken because each piece cooks at a different time (the breasts taking the longest).
+If we’re grilling chicken (hot and fast), we typically break the chicken up into smaller pieces, like in our perfect grilled chicken, because each piece cooks at a different length of time (with the breasts taking the longest).

 How to Smoke a Whole Chicken

-- Get your grill pre-heated to 250 degrees (we like to use apple wood).
-The lower temperature will allow smoke flavor to get into the chicken.
+- Pre-heat grill to 250 degrees.
+The best wood to use is apple or fruit wood.
+The lower temperature will allow smoky flavor to get into the chicken.

-- Clean and pat dry your chicken and cover with our poultry seasoning.
-It’s a great all purpose dry rub for chicken.
-Make sure to also stuff the cavity to add additional flavor (we like to stuff it with lemon, onion, and garlic.
-You can also add some herbs like thyme or rosemary).
+- Stuff the cavity of the bird: Stuff the cavity to add additional flavor and aromatics.
+We like to stuff it with lemon, onion, and garlic.
+You can also add some herbs like thyme or rosemary.

-- Place the whole roaster chicken on the grill, breast up.
+- Smoke Chicken: Place the whole roaster chicken on the grill grates, breast up.
+Smoke for one hour at 225 – 250 degrees F.

-- Place on smoker for one hour.
-Then, after one hour, increase temperature of the smoker to 350 degrees, and leave until the internal temperature of the thickest part of the bird reads 160 – 165 degrees (this is going to allow the skin to get crispy).
+- Increase Temperature of Grill: Then, after one hour, increase temperature of the smoker to 350 – 375 degrees, and leave the chicken in the smoker until the internal temperature of the thickest part of the breast reads 160 degrees (this is going to allow the skin to get crispy).
+This will take roughly 90 additional minutes, but start checking the temperature at the one hour mark.
+The high heat will render the fat and get the crispy skin.

-- Remove, and rest for 15 minutes, then slice and serve.
+- Remove, and let the chicken rest for 15 minutes, then slice and serve.

 - Under 4 pound roaster chicken – 1 hour 45 minutes